Skip Navigation

 A good sales prospecting checklist should include the following:

-• Look up clients on LinkedIn or other platforms and get familiar with their individual role, as well as the larger company they’re part of.
+- Look up clients on LinkedIn, LinkedIn Sales Navigator, or other platforms and get familiar with their individual roles, as well as the larger company they’re part of.

-• Research prospects to get a better idea of the work they do and uncover any needs their company may have that your product can help fulfill.
-Social media is a great place to start, especially if their company has public accounts you can follow.
+- Research prospects to get a better idea of the work they do and uncover any needs their company may have that your product can help fulfill.
+Social media is a great place to start, especially if the company has public accounts you can follow.

 Stages of Sales Prospecting